 Bloomsbury is one of central London’s “hidden treasures”.
 Unlike nearby Covent Garden and Tottenham Court Road, it’s rarely crowded, so there’s plenty of space for leisurely exploring.
 It’s a quiet corner of WC1 with a rich history in arts, politics, education, science and medicine.

-You could easily spend an afternoon on a literary and architectural trail around its well-known sites.
-In plain view are pretty squares, and architecture from Georgian town houses and Brutalist Grade II listed Brunswick Centre to Art Deco landmark Senate House.
+You could easily spend an afternoon on a literary and architectural trail around Bloomsbury’s well-known sights.
+In plain view are pretty squares, and architecture from Georgian townhouses and Brutalist Grade II listed Brunswick Centre to Art Deco landmark Senate House.
 But there’s a lot of hidden gems and lesser-known spots in the area.
-Looking for more secret spots?
-Be sure to check out our guides to Tower Hamlets Cemetery and Trinity Buoy Wharf.
-Or if you’re looking for somewhere to chill, try our articles on hidden bars and tucked-away gardens.

 The nearest tube is Russell Square (Piccadilly Line) but it’s also a very short walk from Euston, King’s Cross, St Pancras and Holborn stations.

 Bloomsbury is a delight at any time, but you’ll want to avoid Russell Square Station at rush hour.
 That’s when you’re most likely to run into large tour groups.

 A little Bloomsbury history

 Bloomsbury is a lot more fun to walk around when you know even a little about the people that came before you.
 The name Bloomsbury is first noted in 1201, when Norman landowner William De Blemond acquired the land.
 By the end of the 14th century, King Edward III took over old Bill’s manor and gave it over to some monks.
 Back then the area was largely rural.